Three measles cases detected in Victoria

-Victoria has recorded three new confirmed cases of measles in returned overseas travellers.
+Victoria has sounded the alarm after confirming three cases of measles in returned overseas travellers.

-The cases are all within one family, with two people infectious during a return flight from Singapore to Melbourne.
+The cases are all within one family, two of whom were infectious on a return flight from Singapore to Melbourne.

 They immediately sought medical attention after arriving at Melbourne Airport on Tuesday morning.

-Qantas flight QF36, also listed as Emirates flight EK5036, and Melbourne Airport’s international arrival terminal have been listed as public exposure sites.
+Qantas flight QF36, which was also listed as Emirates flight EK5036, and Melbourne Airport’s international arrival terminal have been listed as public exposure sites.

-Anyone on that flight or at the terminal between 6.10am and 8.40am on Tuesday should monitor for symptoms until December 3.
+Anyone on that flight or at the terminal between 6.10-8.40am on Tuesday should monitor for symptoms until December 3.

 Those who become symptomatic should seek medical care but wear a mask and call ahead to ensure they are isolated from others.